Skip to main content

 Durell Godfrey

 A sixth grader in the Sag Harbor School District died Wednesday in a rafting accident on the Lehigh River in Pennsylvania while on the annual class trip to the Poconos.
-The tragedy was confirmed by Jeff Nichols, the school superintendent, just before 11 p.m.
+The tragedy was confirmed by Jeff Nichols, the district superintendent, just before 11 p.m.

 "It is with profound sadness and a heavy heart that we share the devasting news of the passing of our beloved sixth-grade student, Cesar Albarracin Guncay," he wrote in a ParentSquare message to school families.